 Room no: 22 AD 04

-I am studying for a full-time PhD in Environmental Psychology in collaboration with the National Trust and Surrey Wildlife Trust.
+I am studying for a full-time PhD in Environmental Psychology.
 Funded by an ESRC CASE studentship, my PhD explores how natural sounds can improve mood and attention after stress or fatigue.
 My work has been covered by both UK and international media, including The Guardian, The Times, and BBC News, and featured on radio programmes such as Today, All In The Mind, and One Planet.

 - Restorative environments